Princess Sara: French version

 The French dub was broadcast on La Cinq under the title Princesse Sarah, starting on March 1, 1987, and was based on the Italian version.
 This version also includes some name changes, such as Miss Minchin becoming Mademoiselle Mangin and Ermengarde becoming Marguerite, while other original names were restored.
 Cristina D'Avena also sang the French version of the Italian opening theme.
 The French version was also well received, with multiple reruns over the years, and has since been made available for streaming.

 Filipino version

 The Filipino dub of the series aired in the Philippines on ABS-CBN in the early 90s and became very popular.
+The HD remastered version aired on TV5 in 2025.

 German version

 The series was dubbed in German on RTL2 on March 8, 1993, then ORF1 on August 19, 1998 and tm3 on November 22, 1998.

 English version

 The series aired on Animax, who later broadcast the series across its respective networks worldwide, including its English language networks in South Asia and Southeast Asia, dubbing and translating the series into English under the title Princess Sarah.
 Animax's version was the series' only English translation, and the series has yet to be commercially released in the United States.